 Otherwise, the landlord has the right to keep the deposit for one month.
 If the deposit is held over one month, the landlord is legally obliged to pay interest on the funds.

 The rental agreement in Spain is valid in both written and verbal form.
-However, having a written contract, translated by an Abogado, Gestor or translator if you don’t speak Spanish, is more preferable.
+However, having a written contract translated by an Abogado, Gestor, or translator if you don’t speak Spanish is preferable.

-If there’s a dispute between you and your landlord as to what exactly has been agreed in the verbal contract (i.e. who pays for the utilities), neither party has means to prove or disprove their position.
-Therefore, a written contract is in the best interests of both tenant and landlord.
+If there’s a dispute between you and your landlord as to what exactly has been agreed in the verbal contract (i.e., who pays for the utilities), neither party has the means to prove or disprove their position.
+Therefore, a written contract is in the best interests of both the tenant and the landlord.

 All tenancy agreements need to be in Spanish.
-The contract itself is a very useful document to have at hand – you will need your Spanish contract to register on a Padron (with local authorities), open a Spanish bank account or apply for a permanent residency in Spain.
+The contract itself is a very useful document to have at hand – you will need your Spanish contract to register on a Padron (with local authorities), open a Spanish bank account, or apply for permanent residency in Spain.

-If you have a longer renting contract (more than a year), then under Spanish law you have greater rights as a tenant.
-For example, as a long-term tenant, you have the right to renew your contract for 5 years.
+If you have a longer renting contract (more than a year), then under Spanish law, you have greater rights as a tenant.
+For example, as a long-term tenant, you can renew your contract for five years.

-If you want to move out before your contract ends, you must give at least 30 days’ notice before the end date.
-If you give notice to quit during this period, you will have to pay rent until the end of the contract.
+If you want to move out before your contract ends, give at least 30 days’ notice before the end date.
+If you give the notice to quit during this period, you will have to pay rent until the end of the contract.

 - Living In Spain As An Expat – the ultimate relocation guide full of practical information and tips on moving to Spain, from the pros and cons, to visas and residency, to the cost of living, healthcare, banking, and more.

 - Best Places To Live In Spain – the best and most popular expat locations in Spain.

 - Haven’t found what you were looking for?
 Comment below with your question, and we’ll do our best to help.